The Difference Between Foster Care and Adoption in Missouri

 5. Wait Times Vary Greatly

 Wait times are also a point of difference when weighing adoption versus foster care in MO.
-The wait times for an adoption opportunity with the best private domestic adoption agencies are usually around 9-12 months.
+Our current wait times are an average of 12 months.

 With foster care, wait times for placement are usually much shorter.
 Because foster homes are in demand, placement of a child in your home could happen almost immediately.
 If you plan to adopt from foster care, the wait may be much longer.
 It can take years for the parental rights of the birth parents to be terminated by the courts, and adoption isn’t possible until that happens.
 Some hopeful parents foster children for years without getting an adoption opportunity.